5,000 under evacuation orders as New Mexico wildfire rages | Science-Environment

 Fans also flock to Ruidoso Downs, home to one of the sport's richest quarter-horse competitions.
 The racing season was expected to start May 27, and horses that board there aren't in any danger as fire officials use the facility as a staging ground.

-Part-time residents have taken to social media over the last few days, pleading with fire officials for updates on certain neighborhoods, hoping their family cabins weren't among those damaged or destroyed.
+Part-time residents have taken to social media over the last few days, pleading with fire officials for updates on certain neighbourhoods, hoping their family cabins weren't among those damaged or destroyed.

 The hotlines lit up Friday afternoon as people in the village called in to report more smoke.
 Fire information officer Mike DeFries said that was because there were flare-ups within the interior of the fire as the flames found pockets of unburned fuel.